 Renew by Mail

 Replace Lost Registration

 If you were born after January 1, 1984, you must have a boater certification card to operate a motorized boat on Missouri's lakes.
 (This requirement doesn't apply to boats operated on private waters, rivers, or streams.)
-You must also be at least 14 years old (or accompanied by an adult) to drive a boat.

 The Missouri State Water Patrol, U.S. Coast Guard, U.S. Power Squadron, and some online providers offer courses sanctioned by the state.
 Hours, locations, and fees vary with the provider.